 This Dollar Store Daisy Pumpkin is very versatile because you can use any color combination or any type of dollar store flowers that you want.
 For instance, you could do white flowers on the top, orange in the middle, and yellow on the bottom for a candy corn flower pumpkin or ombre effect by choosing flowers that are lighter for the top and darker for the bottom (or vise versa).

-Supplies for Dollar Store Daisy Pumpkin:
+Easy DIY Dollar Store Daisy Pumpkin

 - glue gun